-Executive Summary and our Pledges
+Executive Summary

 Buses play a vital role in creating a stronger, greener and fairer South Yorkshire.
 Buses connect people to jobs, education, shops, health, leisure, family and friends; they are part of the fundamental fabric that shapes economic and social cohesion in our places and communities.